 - 45. Members must take reasonable action to ensure that all records are held, transferred and processed securely in accordance with relevant data retention policies and or/contractual obligations. - 46.
 Members must take reasonable action to ensure that all parties involved in a project are aware of their obligations regarding the collection, transfer, retention, security, disposal and destruction of data. - 47.
-Members must ensure that the length of time, or criteria, for retaining personal data is clearly communicated to all relevant parties including participants, sub-contractors and clients. - 48.
+Members must ensure that the length of time, or criteria, for retaining personal data is clearly communicated to all relevant parties including participants, subcontractors and clients. - 48.
 Members must take reasonable action to ensure that the destruction of data is adequate for the confidentiality of the data being destroyed.
 For example, any personal data must be destroyed in a manner which safeguards confidentiality.

-Participant anonymity
+Participant Anonymity

-- 49. Members must ensure that the anonymity of participants is preserved unless participants have given their informed consent for their details to be revealed or for attributable comments to be passed on. - Comment: This includes digital, audio of visual footage or photographs of identifiable participants which is classed as personal data. - 50.
+- 49. Members must ensure that the anonymity of participants is preserved unless participants have given their informed consent for their details to be revealed or for attributable comments to be passed on. - Comment: This includes digital, audio or visual footage or photographs of identifiable participants which is classed as personal data. - 50.
 Members must take reasonable action to ensure that anonymization is effective, with reference to developments in technology and to the data environment into which data is released. - Comment: This rule applies to anonymisation undertaken by Members and to anonymisation of data sets undertaken by clients prior to analysis by Members.
 Members should refer to ICO's Anonymisation, Pseudonymisation and Privacy Enhancing Technologies guidance for further detail. - 51.
 Members should be particularly careful that they do not inadvertently identify participants.
-For example, this may arise: - a) where sample sizes are very small (such as business and employee projects); - b) where data contains sufficient contextual information to permit identification (such as attributes or descriptions of participants); - where data can be matched with publicly available information (such as social media profiles); and/or
+For example, this may arise: - a) where sample sizes are very small (such as business and employee projects); - b) where data contains sufficient contextual information to permit identification (such as attributes or descriptions of participants); - c) where data can be matched with publicly available information (such as social media profiles); and/or - d) where data can be matched with other sources (such as transaction histories held by clients).